 Description of the Study Area

 The study was conducted in Borama District, located in the Awdal Region of Somaliland.
 Borama town is the capital of Awdal Region and is situated 118 km west of Hargeisa city.
 Borama borders Zelia to the north, Baki to the east, and Ethiopia to the west.
 The district lies between latitudes 9°N and longitudes 23°E. It comprises 35 rural sub-districts and three towns.
 The administrative center of the district is Borama.
 The hottest month of the year is June, with an average temperature of 24.1°C (75.4°F), while the coolest month is January, with an average temperature of 17.1°C (62.8°F).
 The difference in rainfall between the driest and the wettest month is approximately 110 millimeters (4.3 inches).
 Average temperatures vary throughout the year by about 7°C (12.6°F).
 Borama town had a population of approximately 300,000, while the broader district had a population of 398,609.
 Based on FAO estimates of livestock numbers and past growth rates, Borama had about 281,670 camels, 79,636 head of cattle, 47,596 goats, 23,899 sheep, and 3,771 poultry in 2018.
-The major crops cultivated in the district (in order of importance) include sorghum, maize, tomatoes, lettuce, bananas, onions, peppers, strawberries, and cabbage (FAO, 2020).

 Study Design